 These are all names for the same format, just from different companies.
 IDW uses Artist’s Edition, Graphitti Designs and Dark Horse use Gallery Edition, Dynamite used Art Edition, Titan uses Original Art Edition, Genesis West uses Original Art Edition, Fantagraphics uses Studio Edition, 2000AD uses Apex Edition, Hermes Press uses Archival Edition.
 Whew!

-IDW defined the Artist’s Edition format, and here is there official definition which they began to use with the solicitation of their second volume, Walter Simonson’s The Mighty Thor Artist’s Edition.
+IDW defined the Artist’s Edition format, and here is their official definition which they began to use with the solicitation of their second volume, Walter Simonson’s The Mighty Thor Artist’s Edition.

 AN ARTIST’S EDITION PRESENTS COMPLETE STORIES WITH EACH PAGE SCANNED FROM THE ACTUAL ORIGINAL ART.